 How do I apply?

-After the faculty has received the nomination by your home university, you will either receive a link to our online application by e-mail or an e-mail requesting more information.
+After the faculty has received the nomination by your home university (deadline Winter: 15 April, Spring 15 September), you will either receive a link to our online application by e-mail or an e-mail requesting more information.
 You will also receive further instructions on the application process with this e-mail.